nicholaswmin/dyno/README.md

 #### Using a task file

-Alternatively, the *task* function can be extracted into it's own file, like so:
+Alternatively, the *task* function can be extracted to it's own file.

 ```js
 // task.js